MrMEEE/awx-build/installguide.md

 **Now updated to the newest release of AWX (python3 and PostgreSQL 10), please be adviced that this has not been firmly tested, yet..**

+**Follow updates and other info at: https://twitter.com/martinjuhl and https://www.linkedin.com/in/martin-juhl-9b71b25/

 **Caveats/TODO List**
 * Firewall rules has still not been created, so you'll have to make your own or disable the firewall...
 * Backup/Restore scripts